Linux File Hierarchy

 1. / (root) :

-• Every file and folder begins from this root directory, which is just a forward slash (/).
+• Beginning with this root directory, which is simply a forward slash (/), all files and folders are created.

-• The root directory (/) isn't where the boss keeps personal stuff.
-The boss's personal folder is /root, which is different from the root directory (/).
+• The root directory (/) is not where the administrator stores private files. /root is the boss's personal folder; it is not the same as the root directory (/).

 2. /home :

-• Users use their home directories to store their own files, preferences, and other personal data.
+• Users save their own files, preferences, and other private information in their home directories.

 3. /usr :